Looking to try paddle boarding? or just looking for your next board?

 Longer boards are generally used for long distance paddle boarding and racing.
 Shorter boards tend to turn over more easily but they are significantly easier to use when riding the waves because it’s simply easier to control a shorter board.

 Depending on your goal for boarding, this will help you better determine the best SUP length for you.

 Board width is also important.
 Most boards start at about 32” wide because anything under 30” can make it a little more difficult to keep your balance.

-Finally, when determining the size of your board, you need to consider the volume of the board.
-Most people will suggest that a beginner start with a board that is twice their weight.
+Finally, when determining what size to get, a general rule of thumb people will suggest that a beginner start with a board that is twice their weight.